nosas/blog/toonvision/classification/article.md

 ---
 ## Classification

-Classification is the process of assigning categorical label(s) (a class) to input examples such as images, timeseries, or text.
+Classification is the process of assigning categorical labels to input examples such as images, timeseries, or text.
 For instance, given a dog-vs-cat classification model and an image of a Pomeranian, the model will predict that the image is a dog.
+Technically, we would say that the model predicts that the image belongs to the "dog" class.
 Given an email, the model will predict that the email is spam.
 Given user activity data on a website, the model will predict whether the user is a human or a bot.